WebAssembly/component-model/design/mvp/Concurrency.md

   [shared-everything-threads].
 * Allow polyfilling in browsers via JavaScript Promise Integration ([JSPI])
-* Avoid partitioning interfaces and components into separate ecosystems based on degree of concurrency; don't give functions or components a "[color]".
+* Avoid partitioning interfaces and components into separate ecosystems based on degree of concurrency; don't give components a "[color]".
 * Maintain meaningful cross-language call stacks (for the benefit of debugging, logging and tracing).
 * Consider backpressure and cancellation as part of the design.